EEmo-Logic: A Unified Dataset and Multi-Stage Framework for Comprehensive Image-Evoked Emotion Assessment: Dataset Construction Details

-To rigorously assess the synthesized VAD scores, we adopt a discretized validation strategy, given that human experts provide more robust judgments in classification than in precise scoring \cite{VAD_generation_validation}.
-We quantize continuous scales into $3$ ordinal levels (high, medium, low) based on tertiles and select $180$ samples via stratified sampling.
-In a blind evaluation, $3$ domain experts independently categorize the perceived intensity.
-By computing classification accuracy, this protocol mitigates the subjective noise of exact regression while ensuring semantic alignment.
-Agreement rates of $83.33\%$ for Valence, $83.33\%$ for Arousal, and $80\%$ for Dominance confirm that our lexicon-based VAD generation process aligns well with human perception.
+\textbf{Usage and Validation of Continuous VAD.} For the continuous VAD prediction task (corresponding to Stage $2$), training relies primarily on gold-standard human MOSs from existing datasets; our generated data using the IESN approach serves merely as a minor supplement to balance the distribution.
 As illustrated in Fig.~\ref{fig: Affection distribution}(a), the number of words contributing to the VAD score calculation varies for each image.
 Assuming individual word scores may contain inherent noise, an increased word count mitigates these errors, yielding more robust outcomes \cite{deviation}.
 Consequently, when constructing EEmoDB-Assess, we prioritized images with a higher density of VAD-related terms.
 By introducing samples in descending order of word count to balance the score distribution, we ensure the high quality and reliability of the dataset.
+To further validate these continuous scores, we conduct an additional human evaluation ($600$ samples, $6$ annotators, $9$-point SAM scale).
+The results yield SRCC values of $0.7060$, $0.6221$, and $0.6946$, and Krippendorff’s $\alpha$ values of $0.6558$, $0.5700$, and $0.5737$ for VAD, respectively.
+This quantitatively proves the reliability of the generated scores.
+Given their supplementary role in the Stage $2$ training corpus, this quality is highly acceptable.